Species Introduction

 Acclimation Process

-Acclimating your Paraiba Ghost Escalar to a new aquarium is a critical step that can significantly affect their health and stress levels.
-Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5 minutes, allowing the fish to adjust to the new water parameters.
-This process should take about an hour.
-Once acclimated, gently transfer the fish into the aquarium using a net to avoid introducing any bag water that may contain harmful substances.
-Monitor the fish closely for the first few days to ensure they are adapting well to their new environment.
+Introducing your Paraiba Ghost Escalar to a new aquarium requires a careful acclimation process to minimize stress.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15 minutes to equalize the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for approximately an hour.
+This process allows the fish to adjust to the water parameters of their new home.
+Once acclimated, gently release the fish into the aquarium without adding the bag water, as it may contain harmful substances.
+Monitor the fish closely for any signs of stress or illness during the first few days in their new environment.

 Long-term Care